Ocean Guardian pictured before the fire. (Source: Stabbert Maritime Group)

 The NTSB determined the probable cause of the mechanical failure of the no. 3 main engine and resulting fire aboard the Ocean Guardian was the replacement of a crankshaft main bearing with an incorrectly sized bearing during an engine overhaul due to the engine service technicians not identifying the removed bearing’s part number, which resulted in the loss of lube oil pressure in adjacent connecting rod bearings.

 “When maintenance is performed, correct replacement of machinery components is critical to ensuring safe and reliable vessel operation,” the report said.
 “Vessel crews and equipment manufacturer technicians should carefully identify and document part numbers of all components removed from shipboard equipment.
 Tracking systems are an effective form of record-keeping that can be used to ensure proper replacement part selection for reinstallation."

-Following the engine failure and fire, the local Caterpillar service company switched to a new service tracking system that allows technicians to upload pictures and reports on their cell phones to improve documentation and information sharing between technicians.
+Following the engine failure and fire, the diesel engine service company switched to a new service tracking system that allows technicians to upload pictures and reports on their cell phones to improve documentation and information sharing between technicians.

 Marine Investigation Report 23-08 is available online.

 To report an incident/accident or if you are a public safety agency, please call 1-844-373-9922 or 202-314-6290 to speak to a Watch Officer at the NTSB Response Operations Center (ROC) in Washington, DC (24/7).